vmware-tanzu/velero/design/csi-snapshots.md

 #### A `BackupItemAction` for `PersistentVolumeClaim`s, named `velero.io/csi-pvc`

+This plugin will act directly on PVCs, since an implementation of Velero's VolumeSnapshotter does not have enough information about the StorageClass to properly create the `VolumeSnapshot` objects.

 The associated PV will be queried and checked for the presence of `PersistentVolume.Spec.PersistentVolumeSource.CSI`.
-(See the "Snapshot Mechanism Selection" section below)
+(See the "Snapshot Mechanism Selection" section below).
 If this field is `nil`, then the plugin will return early without taking action.

 Create a `VolumeSnapshot.snapshot.storage.k8s.io` object from the PVC.
 Label the `VolumeSnapshot` object with the [`velero.io/backup-name`][10] label for ease of lookup later.
+Also set an ownerRef on the `VolumeSnapshot` so that cascading deletion of the Velero `Backup` will delete associated `VolumeSnapshots`.

 The CSI controllers will create a `VolumeSnapshotContent.snapshot.storage.k8s.io` object associated with the `VolumeSnapshot`.

 Associated `VolumeSnapshotContent` objects will be retrieved and updated with the [`velero.io/backup-name`][10] label for ease of lookup later.
 `velero.io/volume-snapshot-name` will be applied as a label to the PVC so that the `VolumeSnapshot` can be found easily for restore.

 `VolumeSnapshot`, `VolumeSnapshotContent`, and `VolumeSnapshotClass` objects would be returned as additional items to be backed up.
 GitHub issue [1566][18] represents this work.

 The `VolumeSnapshotContent.Spec.VolumeSnapshotSource.SnapshotHandle` field is the link to the underlying platform's snapshot, and must be preserved for restoration.

 The plugin will _not_ wait for the `VolumeSnapshot.Status.IsReady` field to be `true` before returning.